 To make your trip to Rio as safe as possible, here are some tips:

 1st – Buy travel insurance that also covers theft-related expenses.
-Although it is often very inexpensive to purchase such insurance in Europe, many people ignore this small precaution and end up disappointed.
+Although it is often very inexpensive to purchase such insurance in Europe (even in the most dangerous cities of some European countries), many people ignore this small precaution and end up disappointed.
 I recommend the company Ekta, which provides some of the most innovative solutions for travelers, allowing you to relax and enjoy your vacation without worry.

 3rd – Avoid walking around with your luggage.
 Radical Storage is a website that shows safe locations where you can leave your luggage, pay a small fee, and pick it up after touring the city.

-4th – If you are visiting places like the center of São Paulo (and there is SO MUCH to visit there!) or Cantareira Park, hire a guide.
-You can find some amazing guides and tours at Viator.
-Not only they will give you insider information about historical and natural curiosities, but they will also warn you of risky areas and keep you safe.
+4th – If you are visiting places like the city center (and there is SO MUCH to visit there!) or Tijuca Park, but prefer it without the risk of getting lost (or worse), hire a guide.
+You can find some amazing and reliable guides and tours at Viator.
+They will give you insider information about historical facts and curiosities, and also warn you of risky areas and keep you safe.

 5th- (Personal opinion) If you are young (or feel young), stay in hostels in regions like Copacabana, Ipanema, or Leblon.
 People working in these hostels are used to foreign guests and can offer both safety advice and some great tips on places to sightsee.
-To find hostels (and even Hotels) in Rio de Janeiro, my favorite option is Hostelworld.
+When looking for hostels, I visit Hostelworld and filter for those above grade 7.

 6th – Use a money belt to carry your credit card, documents, etc. In your pocket, leave a dummy wallet with expired cards and small money, in case a robber attacks you (something that shouldn’t happen if you follow all the recommendations above).

 - Avoid walking around after dark in areas with not many people around.
 Violent crimes are more likely to occur at night than during the day.